 The entire value chain is addressed

 Electronics are trustworthy when they meet all our expectations of functionality and at the same time leave no backdoors or vulnerabilities open to attackers and manipulation.
-The platform being developed in the research project starts here and will take the entire value chain into account in order to deliver concrete solution concepts for trustworthy electronics.
-To this end, the partners will focus on creating a technological overview, making contributions to the necessary standardisation and building the network of research and industry as well as the ultimate know-how.
-The results can then be used within the platform, for further research projects and, above all, by industry.
-Direct practical relevance as well as strong industrial relevance and acceptance are ensured through an industry advisory board.
+The emerging platform starts here and will take the entire value chain to deliver concrete solution concepts for trustworthy electronics.
+To this end, the partners will focus on creating a technological overview, contributions to the necessary standardization and building the network of research and industry, and the ultimate know-how.
+The results can then be used within the platform for further research projects and, above all, by industry.
+Direct practical relevance and strong industrial relevance and acceptance are ensured through an industry advisory board.

-The "Velektronik" platform is coordinated by the business office of the Research Fab Microelectronics Germany (FMD) .
-The overall coordination of the research project "Velektronik" is carried out by the Fraunhofer Institute for Applied and Integrated Safety AISEC..
+The "Velektronik" platform is coordinated by the office of the Research Fab Microelectronics Germany (FMD).
+The overall coordination of the research project "Velektronik" is carried out by the Fraunhofer Institute for Applied and Integrated Safety AISEC.